LevonDX/Teams-Hack-event-March-2022/Challenge 6 Messaging Extension/Readme.md

 ## Prerequisites

-Complete Challenge #1, you should have an 1-1 Bot already setup.
+You should have an 1-1 Bot already setup.
 Bot

 ## Description